dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 **MDS** wraps all its dependency scripts, so a **MDS** project only needs to include **MDS** itself as a single script.
 No additional dependency scripts are required.

 > [!WARNING]
 > Even if you reference the script locally, supporting resources like `.wasm` engine files are still loaded from the CDN at runtime.
-If you require a **fully offline setup**, follow the instructions in [Self-Host Resources](#self-host-resources).
+If you require a **fully offline setup**, follow the [quick start instructions to self-host resources](#quick-start).

 ### Instantiate MDS